Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

 npm install preline

-Please note, Preline UI uses Tailwind CSS Forms plugin in all form components.
-Don't forget to install it, if you haven't done so already: npm install -D @tailwindcss/forms
+Preline UI uses the Tailwind CSS Forms plugin across form components.
+Install it the same way if you have not already: npm install -D @tailwindcss/forms

 @import "tailwindcss";

-/* Preline UI */
+/* Optional Preline UI Datepicker Plugin */

 /* Plugins */

-@plugin "@tailwindcss/forms";
+/* @plugin "@tailwindcss/forms"; */

 /* Preline Themes */